underscore42/mender/README.md

 1. Call inventory_info.sh and you'll get the number of devices and a list of all devices with inventories.
    In an example case there were 64 devices but only 61 displayed.
 Then we know there is a mismatch.
-2. Call get_all_device_status.sh, no you will see every device state.
+2. Call get_all_device_status.sh, now you will see every device state.
 Look for pending.
 3. Call get_device_status.sh <device_id>, will show if pending or not, plus if it has a public key.
 4. Get rid of a "stuck" pending and have a fresh start.
 Call decomms.sh <device_id>
 5. Check if really gone... call get_device_status.sh <device_id> again and should not be found.